Updated December 7, 2020, to reflect diesel engine availability and performance.

-GMC is GM’s “professional grade” brand, a tagline which suggests that carpenters, home builders, and landscapers are among its chief buyers.
-Although all three invest in pickup trucks and SUVs, GMC is much more than that: it is brand prized by families and outdoorsmen as well.
+GMC is GM’s “professional grade” brand, a tagline that suggests that carpenters, home builders, and landscapers are among its chief buyers.
+Although all three invest in pickup trucks and SUVs, GMC is much more than that: it is a brand prized by families and outdoorsmen as well.

 Very recently, GM began seeking to offer some distinction between GMC and Chevrolet, the latter representing the lion’s share of the automaker’s sales, including pickups and utility vehicles.
 GMC still doesn’t have any models unique to the brand as it typically shares platforms with Chevrolet and to a lesser extent Buick and Cadillac.
 That said, we’re beginning to see some features exclusive to GMC rollout, including an available six-function “multipro” tailgate — more about that later.

 The 2019 GMC Sierra launches this model’s fourth-generation line of pickup trucks.
 Interestingly, GMC still offers the third-generation model, now renamed the Sierra 1500 Limited.
 However, it is only available as a double cab truck with a standard box.
 Further, it comes in standard and SLE trims and is powered exclusively by a 5.3-liter V8 engine mated to a six-speed automatic transmission.

 Why is GMC still offering the previous-generation truck?
 To account for the transition from the old to the new model.
 In particular, it takes time to roll out a new vehicle, especially a full-size pickup truck with many different configurations.

 The GMC comes in three distinct cab styles — regular, double, and crew.
 GMC launched the crew cab first, followed by the regular and double cabs.
 As of this writing, production has finally switched to the new model only.
 Still, you’ll find the 1500 Limited on dealer lots, perhaps until the end of the calendar year.